 - Day 4 (2 lectures) Unsupervised learning (clustering)

-Two lectures will be presented each day: the 1st lecture is presentation of slides skewed toward mathematical and statistical description of model and assumptions underlying the methods and the 2nd lecture will be presentation of these methods in R.
+Two lectures will be presented each day: the 1st lecture is presentation of slides skewed toward mathematical and statistical description of model and assumptions underlying the methods and the 2nd lecture will be presentation of these methods in R. The duration of each lecture is 45 minutes.

 Participants should have the most recent versions of statistical software R and R-studio installed to follow numerical examples presented during lectures.